-Descartes's version does not depend on our actual conception, or on our ability to conceive.
+Descartes's version of the ontological argument does not depend on our ability to conceive.

 He merely notes that existence is part of the essence of the concept of 'God'.

 This conceptual containment is similar to the way that having angles whose measures add up to 180 degrees is part of the essence of the concept of a triangle.